How-to GuidesDependency ManagementFind Vulnerable Dependencies

 • Add Comment - Document investigation or remediation progress

-Creating events doesn’t fix the vulnerability—it tracks your organization’s response for compliance and audit purposes.
+Creating events doesn’t fix the vulnerability.
+It tracks your organization’s response for compliance and audit purposes.

 Export Results